moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/milestone_planning.md

 ## Capacity Planning for the Next Milestone

-- **Capacity Review**: When planning the next milestone, the engineering manager evaluates the team's available capacity, taking into account PTO schedules and other commitments.
+- **Capacity Review**: When planning the next milestone, the engineering manager evaluates the team's available capacity, taking into account [PTO](https://handbook.gitlab.com/handbook/paid-time-off/) schedules and other commitments.
-- **Issue Selection**: The EM selects top-priority issues until the capacity target is met, using the "deliverable" label to mark committed issues.
+- **Issue Selection**: The EM selects top-priority issues until the capacity target is met, using the ["Deliverable" label](https://handbook.gitlab.com/handbook/product-development-flow/#required-labels) to mark committed issues.

 ## Prioritization and Execution of Work

 ### What to Work on First: Deliverables

-- **Priority**: Deliverables are considered the highest priority and should be completed by the 17th of each month, aligning with our iteration cycle and monthly release schedule.
+- **Priority**: Deliverables are considered the highest priority and should be completed before the end of the milestone, aligning with our iteration cycle and monthly release schedule.
-- **Self-Assignment**: Engineers can pick any issue marked with the "deliverable" label and assign it to themselves, making these issues the top priority for the milestone.
+- **Self-Assignment**: Engineers can pick any issue marked with the ["Deliverable" label](https://handbook.gitlab.com/handbook/product-development-flow/#required-labels) and assign it to themselves, making these issues the top priority for the milestone.
+Issues for the current milestone can be found on the [Code Creation workflow board](https://gitlab.com/groups/gitlab-org/-/boards/5998095).
 - **Importance**: It's crucial for engineers to make a concerted effort to complete these deliverables within the cycle, and to promptly communicate any obstacles to their engineering manager.
 - **Communication and Flexibility**: Unexpected challenges can arise, potentially impacting the completion of a deliverable.
 Early communication of these challenges allows for possible solutions, such as scope reduction or reassignment.
 If a deliverable cannot be completed within the cycle, it is moved to the next cycle for completion.
 This scenario is an opportunity for both the engineer and the engineering manager to reflect and learn from the experience.